1967-2021 Publication Order List

-The publications listed below can be ordered from the above address.
+The publications listed below can be ordered via email@example.com.
 Prices are subject to change.
 Shipping and HST costs are now included for individual publication orders.

 A. INVESTIGATIVE RESEARCH

-A two part continue DVD review using print media stories as well as commentaries, that feature the investigative work and views of researcher Ken Rubin.
-This is an update until December 2016
+A review using print and on-line media stories as well as commentaries, that feature the investigative work and views of researcher Ken Rubin.
+This is an update until December 2021

 - A Lifetime Spent Battling Secrecy: Some Significant Struggles